-The military constantly reviews its’ fitness requirements.
+The military constantly reviews fitness requirements.
+Sometimes this review is done by an individual branch of military service–remember standards for each branch are unique.
+Other times there may be a top-down DoD-wide review of policies and requirements.
 You should expect fitness standards, workout requirements and/or testing requirements to change and evolve.
 Last year’s PFT is not this year’s PFT for many reasons including the age of the troops involved, the nature of the mission, etc.

 Your age, gender, military occupation, and other variables could all be responsible for changing standards.
 Older service members are given more time to complete the running portion, you may find weight and height factors affect the required test result minimums.
 Also, each branch of the service may revise these tests at any time due to changes in leadership, mission needs, the performance by troops taking the test in recent times, etc.

 In short, it’s not safe to assume that your PFT won’t change, that your requirements or minimum fitness levels won’t be altered by one or more factors.
 It’s best to work fitness into your everyday routine, commit to meeting the PFT requirements year-round within reason, and avoid trying to “get back into shape” weeks before the test.